qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_geometry_tools.rst

 the largest or smallest area or the one sharing the largest common boundary with the polygon to be eliminated.

-The selected features will always be eliminated whether the option "Use only selected features" is set or not.
 Eliminate is normally used to get rid of sliver polygons, i.e. tiny polygons that are a result of polygon intersection processes where boundaries of the inputs are similar but not identical.

 Parameters
 ..........